 "Coming in here should be an adventure," notes Shiner, who stocks the bar with novelty sunglasses and liquid soap bubbles for customers to play with.
 The place reminds me of a Chucky Cheese for adults.

-There are board games, books, and an eccentric pool table.
-A widescreen plays old B-films with names like Flesh Gordon, while customers snack on free popcorn made from a vintage popcorn machine.
+There are arcade games and a pool table.
+A widescreen plays old B-films with names like Flesh Gordon.

 Made with egg whites, tequila, grapefruit juice, and aperol, it's midnight grapefruit juice with a kick.

 By way of beer, Swan Dive has a rotating tap and an assortment of tallboys, with pints ranging from $7.50 to $8.

 Recent offerings have included Duggans #9 IPA and Duggan's #5 Sorachi Lager.
 Tallboys start at $6 -- and yes, for the cash strapped, they also have small cans of PBR ($4).

 Another major draw for me is the availability of espresso ($2.50) and cappuccino ($4) into the early hours of the morning.
 All rail drinks are $5.25, with specials every night.